lappsgrid-incubator/org.lappsgrid.galaxy.tool-wrappers/README.md

 ## Usage

 ```
-java -jar tool-wrapper-x.y.z.jar [OPTIONS] <template file>
+java -jar tool-wrapper-x.y.z.jar -s [vassar|brandeis] <OPTIONS> /path/to/template/file
 ```

 where `x.y.z` is the current version number.

+### Required Parameters

+* -s, --server<br/>The service manager instance that will be queried for available services.
+Must be one of *vassar* or *brandeis*.

 ### Options

-* -s, --server (required)<br/>The service manager instance that will be queried for available services.
-Must be one of *vassar* or *brandeis*.
 * -e, --engine<br/>The template engine to use.
-Must be one of *xml* or *groovy*.
+Must be one of *jsp* or *groovy*.
 If not specified the *groovy* template engine will be used.
 * -o, --output<br/>The directory where the generated XML files will be written.
 If omitted the XML output will be written to STDOUT.
 * -q, --query<br/>A sequece of name/value pairs that will be used as search criteria when querying the service manager.
-* -v, --version<br/>
-Displays the current application version string.
+* -v, --version<br/>Displays the current application version string.
 * -h, --help<br/>Displays a simple usage message.

-When saving the tool XML to the `--output` directory then filename will be derived by adding a `.xml` suffix to the `serviceId` of service.
+When saving the tool XML to the `--output` directory the filename will be derived by adding an `.xml` suffix to the `serviceId` (minus the gridId prefix) of the service.
+For example the XML for a service with the ID `foo:sample.service_1.0.0` will be saved to a file named `sample.service_1.0.0.xml`

 The `--query` string is a whitespace delimited sequence of name=value pairs where the *name* is one of the values:
 * active